-Simple Teahouse Meals Provided: Breakfast, Lunch & Dinner DAY 13 - Trek from Muktinath to Kagbeni (2800m) This morning we visit two small temples, one an important pilgrimage site for Hindus, the other for Buddhists.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 13 - Visit the famous pilgrimage site at Muktinath; trek to Kagbeni (2800m) This morning we visit two small temples, one an important pilgrimage site for Hindus, the other for Buddhists.
 After visiting the temples we begin our trek to Kagbeni, via the village of Jong, which avoids the newly constructed road.
-We spend the night in Today's eight kilometre walk is expected to take around four hours with a total descent of 960 metres.
+We spend the night in Kagbeni, the gateway to the region of Mustang.
+Today's eight kilometre walk is expected to take around four hours with a total descent of 960 metres.